Note that these conditions were for 2019 and may change slightly for 2020.

 - Copies in any form of original or reproduced work of other artists will not be accepted.

-- Laser prints or photocopies of work will not be accepted.
+- Photocopies of work will not be accepted.

-- Artwork developed from pre-printed designs, kits, components or from patterns may not be acceptable.
+- Artwork, crafts and cards developed from pre-printed designs, kits, and readymade components or from mass produced patterns will not be acceptable.

 - The organisers cannot be responsible for work which is not collected at the stated time.